cnoe-io/website/blog/2024-06-04-argo-workflows-scalability/index.md

 **Increasing Rate Test:**

-When increasing the workflow workers to 128, QPS/burst to 60/70 and shards to 5, the Argo Workflows controller is able to process up to 2100 wor
+When increasing the workflow workers to 128, QPS/burst to 60/70 and shards to 5, the Argo Workflows controller is able to process up to 2100 workflows/min.

-kflows/min.
 Any higher than this seems to run into K8s API Priority and Fairness (APF) limits.

 ![Enter image alt description](images/ko7_Image_14.png)